Raafey-Khan/Git_Demo_App/README.md

-22. Recommended Practice `git pull <remote name> <branch> ` : downloads latest changes from the branch of the mention remote in your local repo
+22. Recommended Practice `git pull <remote name> <branch> ` : downloads latest changes from the branch of the mention remote in your local repo condition for pull: Your Working Dir should be clean, Your Staging Directory should be clean

+### Recommended practice to do

+     - make changes
+     - git add <file>
+     - git commit
+     - git pull (developer's morning routine when they start open source 😂)
+     - git push